200ok-ch/iCalendar2web/README.md

 [http://meetup-calendar.herokuapp.com/meetup/YourMeetupGroupURL](http://meetup-calendar.herokuapp.com/meetup/YourMeetupGroupURL)

+With YourMeetupGroupURL being the Meetup Group URL, eg nystartrek.

 If you want to embed it to your own website, use an iframe - similar to Youtube or Voice Republic: